-and evaluation for Substance Abuse Prevention and Control’s (SAPC) contracted substance abuse prevention and select youth services
+and evaluation for Substance Abuse Prevention and Control’s (SAPC) contracted substance abuse prevention

+contracts.
 Prevention System of Services

 SAPC’s Prevention System of Services is comprised of a network of community-based organizations implementing evidence-based

 community- and individual-level services to address SAPC’s Goals and Objectives.
 Prevention contractors determine which of